Trac-Systems/ord-tap/README.md

   - Rust toolchain (stable) and Cargo installed.

 - Build (native-optimized release)
-  1. Unzip or clone the tap-ord package, then change into the `ord/` directory.
+  1. Unzip or clone the ord-tap package, then change into the `ord-tap/` directory.
   2. Compile with native CPU optimizations:
      - `RUSTFLAGS="-C target-cpu=native" cargo build --release`

 - Run (HTTP server with TAP REST endpoints)
   1. From the project root (or copy the binary from `target/release/`):